MLeidel/ancver/README.md

 Found 1 errors.
 ```
-If the request succeeds but returns a number other than 200, then
-that error code is displayed with a message (not shown.)
-Also, note that the `<a href="my.pdf">My PDF file</a>` anchor was not
-tested.

-If you run the program with the "open" option, then the "webbrowser" open function
-will open each link in a separate tab in your default browser.
+Note that not every error (red message) is always an error (but most are.)
+Therefore, it is always recomended to manually test the suspect URL in your
+browser before correcting or deleting it.

 The really useful part of Python is its many libraries.
-Both BeautifulSoup and requests libraries are powerful tools for many
+Both _BeautifulSoup_ and _requests_ libraries are powerful tools for many
 types of applications.
 Get to know them well.